-We’ve made models since the day we opened, and the butter board house models started In 1997, when we were awarded our first commission to design a ground-up home.
-Our firm was young, as was I, and while we were convinced we had a viable solution, we did not know for sure until we got out the butter-board, straight edges, and knives and made our model.
+We’ve made models since the day we opened, and the butter board house models started in 1997, when we were awarded our first commission to design a ground-up home.
+Our firm was young, as was I, and while we were convinced we had a viable composition, we did not know for sure until we got out the butter-board, straight edges, and knives and made our model.
 Twenty-plus years later, this early model sits prominently on a bar cart across from my desk as a daily reminder that simple tools can be very effective in solving complex challenges.

 Almost anywhere you look in the office you’ll see butter-board models, from small massing models to cut-away studies of brownstones and intricate stair assemblies.
 One weekend in the early aughts, I received a near-panicky call from clients who were seeing their stair in person for the first time.
 The stair connecting two apartments in a landmarked Gramercy co-operative was designed as a graceful and delicate curving stair floating in front of two stories of windows.
-Upon installation, the clients were certain that the stair had been installed backwards, as if it the architect or fabricator suffered from dyslexia.
+Upon installation, the clients were certain that the stair had been installed backwards, as if the architect or fabricator suffered from dyslexia.
 Concerned, I took a Sunday evening cab to the office, picked up the butter-board model and took another cab down to the clients’ apartment.
-Sure enough, the model perfectly matched the installed stairs and we were able to communicate why the stair could only work as configured.
+Sure enough, the model perfectly matched the installed staircase, and we were able to communicate why the stair could only work as configured.
 Today, the model is a little worse for the wear, but every time I come across it in the office, I chuckle.